ntblab/neuropipe-support/doc/tutorial/tutorial.rst

 NeuroPipe is a sort of skeleton for fMRI analysis projects using FSL.
 To work with it, you download that skeleton, then flesh it out.

+First, log in to your UNIX terminal.
+If you're at Princeton, that means log in to rondo; look at `the access page on the rondo wiki`_ if you're not sure how.

+.. _`the access page on the rondo wiki`: http://cluster-wiki.pni.princeton.edu/dokuwiki/wiki:access

 We'll use git to grab the latest copy of NeuroPipe.
 But before that, configure git with your current name, email, and text editor of choice (if you haven't already)::

   $ git config --global user.name "YOUR NAME HERE"